Dimmus/openstax_cookbooks/python/README.md

 Description
 ===========

+(this version from https://github.com/crowdmob/chef-python works for AWS's old chef version)

 Installs and configures Python.
 Also includes LWRPs for managing python packages with `pip` and `virtualenv` isolated Python environments.

 Requirements